Laurel Ridge, Hopkinton

 • The property also provides important natural services, including carbon sequestration, water purification, and flood mitigation.

 In addition, Laurel Ridge has an existing trail network that connects to the trails in Whitehall State Park that encircle the Reservoir.
-The trails are popular with area residents, many of whom may not realize that they are crossing unprotected, private land.
+The trails are popular with area residents, many of whom may not realize that they are crossing private land.

 Why Protect This Land